FunnelQL/funnelql-docs/editor.md

 ## Online Editor

-An online version of the editor is available om [https://funnelql.com/](https://funnelql.com/).
+An online demo of the editor is available om [https://funnelql.com/](https://funnelql.com/).

 ## Installation